joeliranzo/taxi24/README.md

 - Geospatial queries use Haversine formula in raw SQL for driver proximity
 - Invoice is generated automatically when a trip is completed
 - Seed data covers all use cases

+---

+## Contributing

+Contributions are welcome!
+Please fork the repo and submit a pull request.
+For major changes, open an issue first to discuss what you would like to change.